AyMINE – Technical documentation

 - Operation in restricted mode

-- Operation in safety mode
+- Operation in emergency (safety) mode

 - Shutdown